 Information we collect automatically

 As you use our websites or apps, we and our technology and advertising partners may collect data automatically using cookies and similar technologies (like web beacons, gifs, pixels, and tags).
+For a list of third-party advertising partners that we may share this data with or that may collect information automatically when you are using our websites and apps, please see our section on Third Party Data Sharing.
 To understand how this data may be used for the purposes of Personalized Advertising, please refer to our section on Personalized Advertising.

 This type of data may not always reveal your specific identity or may not directly relate to you and is therefore not always considered to be Personal Information.
 If we combine such information with Personal Information, we will treat the combined information as Personal Information for as long as it is combined.

-Except where allowed by applicable law, we place cookies and similar tracking technologies after having received your consent through the cookie banner or preference center on our websites Services for the purposes described throughout this section.
+We place cookies and similar tracking technologies for the purposes described throughout this section.

 What are these technologies?